 - Claims between former business associates or affiliates

-- Claims against former employees for breach of non-compete agreement or for theft/embezzlement
+- Claims against former employees for breach of a non-compete agreement or for theft/embezzlement